MasonMcw/E-Portfolio/README.md

-# Project #3: Airline Customer Satisfactio
+# Project #3: Airline Customer Satisfaction
 This project highlights the use of supervised machine learning to predict whether a customer will leave their flight 'satisfied' or 'neutral or 'dissatisfied'.
 Addtionally, highlighting the features importance in relevance to the impact on the customers happiness or result.